About us and What we do

 For everyone who cares about the heritage of Midhurst and the surrounding villages.

-The Society was formed in 1960 to stimulate public interest in Midhurst and the surrounding villages, promote high standards of planning and architecture, encourage the preservation, development and improvement of local features of historic and community interest, and engage with the public through meetings, lectures, exhibitions and publications.
+The Society (Registered Charity no. 268565) was formed in 1960 to stimulate public interest in Midhurst and its surrounding villages; promote high standards of planning and architecture; encourage the preservation, development and improvement of local features of historic and community interest; and engage with the public through meetings, lectures, exhibitions and publications.

 The Society is as relevant today as it was half a century ago and by promoting preservation, an active heritage group can make a real difference.
 We have distilled our aims as follows: making Midhurst a better place to live, work and enjoy.

 - Supporting other local heritage groups